 The Prattmont Church of Christ is just what the name suggests, a church that belongs to Christ.
 We are not a denomination; we are simply a group of Christians trying very hard to practice the teachings of our Head, Jesus Christ.
-The New Testament offers a complete pattern for what each local church should be like its organization, its worship, its work, etc. We are committed to following that pattern.
+The New Testament offers a complete pattern for what each local church should be like-its organization, its worship, its work, etc. We are committed to following that pattern.
 We cordially invite you to attend our services.
-We would also welcome any comments or questions about this bulletin.
+We would

+TIMES OF SERVICES:

+Sunday

-TIMES OF SERVICES: Sunday Bible Study......9:00 A.M.
-Worship 10:00 A.M.
-Training Class 5:00 P.M.
-Worship 6:00 P.M.
-Wednesday: Bible Study......7:00 P.M.
+Bible Classes............9 A.M.
+Worship............
+10:00 A.M.
+Worship/Bible Study..5 P.M.